Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Discussion

 \subsection{Extrapolation toward the nanoscale limit}

-While chemical–mechanical thinning cannot reliably produce nanometer-thick HPGe layers with atomically smooth surfaces, the experimentally observed trends allow a physically grounded extrapolation toward the nanoscale.
-The strong correlation between $\tau$ and $\lambda_D$ for lightly doped samples (P, Q, R, and S) implies that reducing the thickness into the few-tens-of-nanometers range would place the entire film within the electrostatic screening region; in this limit, mobility is dictated directly by the surface potential profile and should fall rapidly as $t$ approaches $\lambda_D$.
+Although chemical--mechanical thinning cannot reliably produce nanometer-thick HPGe layers with atomically smooth surfaces, the experimentally established electrostatic trends enable a physically grounded extrapolation toward the nanoscale.
+The strong correlation between the characteristic electrostatic length $\tau$ and the Debye screening length $\lambda_D$ for lightly doped samples (P, Q, R, and S) indicates that reducing the physical thickness into the few--tens-of-nanometers range would place the entire structure within the electrostatic screening region.
+In this limit, the electrically active conducting thickness is expected to be strongly constrained by the surface potential profile, leading to a rapid reduction of the effective Hall mobility as $t$ approaches $\lambda_D$, even though the intrinsic bulk mobility remains unchanged.

-For the more heavily doped samples (X, and Y), the weaker $\tau$–$W_0$ slope shows that the conduction channel is already highly compressed by the surface-space-charge field.
-As $t$ approaches the mean free path ($t\sim\lambda_{\mathrm{mfp}}$), surface-scattering mechanisms, negligible at micrometer thickness, are expected to become dominant, leading to a transition toward boundary-limited transport consistent with ultrathin Ge films and Ge-on-insulator structures\cite{nakatsuka2019enhanced,imajo2021strain}.
-In this sense, the present results bridge the regime where electrostatic confinement dominates (micrometer-scale HPGe) and the regime where both electrostatics and surface scattering control mobility in truly nanoscale Ge.
-A full treatment of the low-temperature case, where mean free paths become longer and additional decoherence channels appear, is left for future work.
+For the more heavily doped samples (X and Y), the weaker scaling of $\tau$ with the depletion width $W_0$ suggests that the conducting channel is already significantly compressed by surface space-charge fields at micrometer thicknesses.
+As the physical thickness is further reduced toward the phonon- limited mean free path ($t\sim\lambda_{\mathrm{mfp}}$), surface-scattering mechanisms---which are negligible in the present micrometer-scale samples---are expected to become increasingly important.
+In this ultrathin limit, transport would gradually transition from an electrostatically constrained regime to a boundary-influenced regime, consistent with observations in ultrathin Ge films and Ge-on-insulator structures~\cite{nakatsuka2019enhanced,imajo2021strain}.

+In this sense, the present results bridge two complementary thickness regimes: micrometer-scale bulk-grown HPGe, where electrostatic depletion governs the electrically active conducting thickness, and the nanoscale limit, where both electrostatic confinement and surface scattering jointly influence the effective Hall mobility.
+A detailed treatment of cryogenic temperatures, where carrier mean free paths increase and additional scattering and decoherence mechanisms may emerge, is beyond the scope of this work and will be addressed in future studies.